illogika-studio/DOTSoftheDead/README.md

 will launch a job that will iterate on every zombie, every frame.

-AssignTargetClosestPlayerSystem finds the closest player to each zombie in a certain range, and assign them as it’s target AssignTargetRandomSystem if a zombie doesn’t have a player in it’s range as a target, this system will choose a location around the zombie, and use it as a target.
-This will be the zombie’s destination until it reaches it, or a player comes in it’s range.
+AssignTargetClosestPlayerSystem finds the closest player to each zombie in a certain range, and assign them as itâ€™s target AssignTargetRandomSystem if a zombie doesnâ€™t have a player in itâ€™s range as a target, this system will choose a location around the zombie, and use it as a target.
+This will be the zombieâ€™s destination until it reaches it, or a player comes in itâ€™s range.

-MoveTowardTargetSystem moves every zombie toward its target, at full speed if it’s a player, slower (1/3) if not.
+MoveTowardTargetSystem moves every zombie toward its target, at full speed if itâ€™s a player, slower (1/3) if not.

 ZombieAutoAttackSystem if the zombie has a player target and is close enough, it will change